smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 Digging into the issue was hard because it only happened intermittently.
 We started trying to isolate the issue to which log messages caused the error but could not find any discernible patterns.
-The messages that were logged changed daily.
-At first we did not know why the messages were not showing up and we did not find any of the messages in the bad format.
+The messages that were logged or not logged changed daily.
+At first we did not know why the messages were not showing up and we did not know about the messages in the bad format.

-We thought the problem might be with LogStash but could not find anything in the system or error logs.
-The first breakthrough came after we talked to some other LogStash [TODO link to Jeff's blog] users from another team in the company.
-He had found an issue where using messages with different formats would result in LogStash ignoring the messages.
-When LogStash has messages with multiple conflicting schemas only the messages with the first schema are shown.
-This was why we only were seeing some messages make it through.
-We also create a new index for the data daily which explained why which messages which meant the first schema for the first message each day decided which messages were shown.
+The first breakthrough came after we talked to [Jeffery Charles][jeff], a LogStash/ElasticSearch user from another team in the company.
+They were having the same issue from on a different system.
+He saw error logs on their LogStash server indicating that messages with different formats were being ignored by ElasticSearch.
+LogStash/ElasticSearch work by receiving messages using LogStash and then ElasticSearch indexes them.
+If there are two messages sent with a conflicting schema then the only messages matching the first schema are written to the index.
+Messages where a property's type changes, i.e. from a ``string`` to and ``object``, cause this conflict to occur.
+A new index is created daily which explained is why the messages that were being saved changed daily and why only some messages made it through.

 TODO: This paragraph sucks but I think adds to the narrative.
-Clean it up After finding this we realized that a single bad message from the new system could break the log messages for other users of the LogStash server.
-This expand the surface area that was affected by the defect dramatically and meant we needed to find the defect before it caused more adverse affects.
-The existing behaviour was bad enough but we knew that there was no way it could go to production like this.
+Clean it up This behaviour meant that a single bad message from the new system could break the log messages for other systems using our LogStash server.
+This expanded the surface area that we thought was affected by the defect dramatically.
+Messages not getting indexed meat that there was data-loss and that none of the affected code could be released into production.
+Originally, we thought it was just confined to the new project but by this point our refactored logging module had been reused by several other projects.
+We needed to find a fix fast.

 We then focused all our effort on LogStash.
 Daryl, an amazing developer on our team, suggested that we try looking closer at the messages from the new library